sjmariogolf/petecoin/README.md

-### make dogecoind/dogecoin-cli/dogecoin-qt
+### make petecoind/petecoin-cli/petecoin-qt

-  The following are developer notes on how to build Peteecoin on your native platform.
+  The following are developer notes on how to build Petecoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

   - [OSX Build Notes](doc/build-osx.md)
   - [Unix Build Notes](doc/build-unix.md)